jeremyephron/explore-courses-api/README.md

 `pip install explorecourses`

 ## Usage ##
-Import the package into your Python program:
+Import the package's classes into your Python program:

 `from explorecourses import *`